paulaidt/ACCI_Nextflow/contributing.md

 6. **Create a Pull Request (PR):**
    - Go to the main repository on GitHub and switch to the branch you just pushed.
    - Click on the "New Pull Request" button.
-   - Select the appropriate base repository and branch where you want to merge your changes.
+   - Select the appropriate base repository and branch.
+Ensure that you select `devel` as the target branch for merging your changes from `<branch_name>`.
-   - Provide a descriptive title and description for your pull request, explaining the changes made.
+   - Use the provided PR template and complete all the sections with relevant information.
-   - Review your changes and make sure everything looks good before submitting the pull request.
+   - Review your changes and make sure everything looks good before submitting the PR.

 7. **Collaborate and Iterate:**
    - Collaborate with other contributors by addressing feedback, comments, and suggested improvements on your pull request.